Mitigating Water Damage for Residents of New Providence

 - Drying a wet property relies on speeding up natural evaporation by using air circulation, heat, and knowledge of material porosity.

 - The moisture on wet materials evaporates into surrounding air until it reaches cooler surfaces, where it recondenses into liquid.

 Moisture can harm your property in two ways.
 The first is the impact of liquid which can absorb into materials causing them to warp, discolor, bleed, shrink or buckle.
 The second impact comes from evaporated liquids which can deposit moisture onto upper surfaces, windows, or inside walls.
 Drying a property correctly needs to focus on controlling humidity to increase evaporation of liquid while preventing vapor damage or high humidity.
 In a nutshell, drying the air is essential to dry the floor.
 To achieve both of these goals, our technicians must combine two pieces of equipment.
 Air movers circulate heated air to evaporate moisture, and dehumidifiers extract the evaporated water from the air.
-SERVPRO technicians calculate their approach and then monitor the conditions using equipment readings to ensure they are efficiently balanced.
+SERVPRO technicians calculate their approach first and then monitor the conditions using equipment readings to ensure they are balanced efficiently.

 Methods for Drying Wet Materials